The generalized underlap coefficient with an application in clustering: Introduction

-We further interpret UNL more broadly as an index of statistical dependence between the group label and variables of interest, and compare it with the mutual information (MI) which has been used across many scientific domains as a general-purpose dependence measure.
 Additionally, we develop an importance sampling algorithm to estimate the UNL.
 While \cite{zhang2025underlap} provides a grid-based numerical integration approach for estimating the UNL in the univariate case, such approaches become computationally prohibitive in higher dimensions.
 The proposed importance sampling estimator provides a scalable alternative and can be paired with Bayesian or frequentist density estimation procedures.

 We demonstrate the utility of UNL in assessing partition-covariate dependence in cluster analysis.
 In many applications, the group structure is not observed and a common strategy is to discover latent homogeneous groups within a heterogeneous population via clustering.
 Once a partition has been obtained, an important question is whether the inferred cluster labels can be explained by additional covariates (e.g., genotypes, socioeconomic status, or environmental factors).
 The UNL provides a direct way to quantify this dependence by measuring the separation of covariate distributions across clusters.